cashcon57/Sales-Resume/README.md

-Go to cashcon57.github.io/Sales-Resume to view this resume.
+Click [here](cashcon57.github.io/Sales-Resume) to view this resume.